About Us

 • Promote legally binding rules to ensure that corporations are held democratically accountable for their conduct with regard to their social, economic and environmental impacts.

-• Increasingly engage in co-ordinated campaign activities with broad participation which focus on activities where pan-European civil society activity is essential for challenging decisions taken at European Commission and Council level (ie work together on integrated activities);
+• Coordinate campaign activities with broad participation which focus on activities where pan-European civil society activity is essential for challenging decisions taken at European Commission, Council and Parliament level and by European governments;

-• Ensure that the network’s activities are co-ordinated with those of other global networks and reflects the concerns of groups in the Global South;
+• Ensure that the network’s activities are co-ordinated with those of other global and regional networks and reflect the concerns of groups in the Global South;